juju/juju/CONTRIBUTING.md

 github for reviews of critical pull requests.

 A review request is automatically created for every pull request.
-A link to that review request is added as a comment to the pull request.
+A link to that review request is added to the body of the pull request.
 Whenever the pull request is updated, the review request is likewise updated.
 Thus for the normal workflow of contribution, there should be no need to worry about creating or updating review requests.